AgentMC/Sao20/Translate/En/Part2.md

 "Uhu, uhu, thank you very much!"

-Having thanked him, Tiese took out of a compartment of her uniform ─ there was a sacred word for it, seemingly "pocket" ─ a small square book of white hemp paper bundled with yarn threads and a copper pen.
+Having thanked him, Tiese took out of a compartment of her uniform ─ there was a sacred word for it, seemingly "**pocket**" ─ a small square book of white hemp paper bundled with yarn threads and a copper pen.
 She quickly turned over sheets of paper already filled with small letters and arrived at a blank sheet, where she wrote the meaning of "loop".

 "Wai... wait, Tiese, what's that?"